Kim Kardashian Posts Photo Of Family On Instagram, Fans Praise North West’s Fashion Sense

 “North stands out soooo much her personality is just out there,” another follower chimed in.

 North was also referred to as a “fashion icon” by some of Kim’s followers.
 Life & Style reports that North has been expressing her personal style lately.
-Back in July, she attended her great-grandmother MJ’s 85th birthday party rocking a fake nose ring, giving her a “Gwen Stefani vibe” from when the songstress fronted No Doubt in the 90s.
-The photo of North rocking the nose ring on Kim’s Instagram page received mixed reviews of both praise and concern that the look was possibly too much for the young famous child.
+Back in July, she attended her great-grandmother MJ’s 85th birthday party rocking a fake nose ring, giving her a “Gwen Stefani vibe” from when the songstress fronted No Doubt in the ’90s.
+The photo of North rocking the nose ring on Kim’s Instagram page received mixed reviews of both praise and concern that the look was possibly too much for the famous young child.

 Life & Style also shared that Kim and her family are enjoying their time together in Japan.
-While Kim and Kanye’s youngest children Chicago and Psalm were noticeably missing from her Instagram post, the couple is seemingly having a blast showing their eldest children around.
+While Kim and Kanye’s youngest children, Chicago and Psalm, were noticeably missing from her Instagram post, the couple is seemingly having a blast showing their eldest children around.

 On Tuesday, August 6, the Keeping Up with the Kardashians star shared photos of the family at teamLab Borderless, a museum in Japan.
 In the first photo, Kim poses with Kanye wearing a zebra-printed and pink curve-hugging dress.
-In the next two, she is cozying up with North, who decided to go more casual with a white hoodie, oversized pants and a gold chain.
+In the next two, she is cozying up with North, who decided to go more casual with a white hoodie, oversize pants, and a gold chain.

 Fans of Kim Kardashian can keep up with the reality star on Instagram for more updates.